jsreport/docs/docs/localization.md

     const localizedString = await jsreport.localization.localize("key", "folder")
 }
 ```
+The `jsreport-proxy` is a virtual module automatically provided to your sandbox, you can't install it from the package manager.

 You can also use a custom script, to specify the language, used in the templating engine helpers, based on the input data.